b00gizm/scriptable-scripts/culture-kitchen/README.md

 ![siri-culture-kitchen.gif](https://raw.githubusercontent.com/b00giZm/scriptable-scripts/master/culture-kitchen/siri-culture-kitchen.gif)

 Siri should then respond with with today's menu.
 (If not, repeat the last step a few times.
-For me, it worked after the 3rd try)
+For me, it started working after the 3rd try or so)

 ## Maintainer